-The relationship between an individual the contractor he or she hires is contractual in nature.
+The relationship between an individual and the contractor he or she hires is contractual in nature.
 Thus, at the outset it is important to make sure the contract adequately protects the individual or business and is designed to accomplish that party’s goals.
 There are many different ways this contract can be structured.
 It is advisable to ask an attorney to review the contract before signing anything.

 If, during or after construction, a problem arises, we can help find a solution.
 That may involve simply advising the client what rights and options exist, to contacting and negotiating directly with the other party in an effort to solve a problem, to initiating legal action if all else fails.